brianglass/anastasis/files/26_september.md

 **The Ikos.**

-To learn wholly the high secrets of heaven, to investigate the depths of the sea is rash and beyond comprehension; as therefore it is wholly impossible to number all the stars and the sand on the sea shore, so it is to tell the graces of the Theologian, with so many crowns Christ has garlanded the one he loved; the one who leant on his breast<a href="#_ftn54" id="_ftnref54"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[54]</span></a> and feasted with him at the mystical supper, **as Theologian and friend of Christ**.
+To learn wholly the high secrets of heaven, to investigate the depths of the sea is rash and beyond comprehension; as therefore it is wholly impossible to number all the stars and the sand on the sea shore, so it is to tell the graces of the Theologian, with so many crowns Christ has garlanded the one he loved; the one who leant on his breast<a href="#_ftn54" id="_ftnref54">[54]</a> and feasted with him at the mystical supper, **as Theologian and friend of Christ**.

 **Synaxarion.**